A&O Shearman | Securities Litigation | About

 Securities Litigation

-On June 16, 2025, Chief Judge David C. Godbey of the United States District Court for the Northern District of Texas dismissed a putative securities class action against a telecommunications company (the “Company”) and several of its executives (the “Individual Defendants”) asserting claims under Sections 10(b) and 20(a) of the Securities Exchange Act (the “Exchange Act”) and Rule 10b-5.
-In re AT&T Sec.
-Litig., No. 3:24-CV-01196-N (N.D.
-Tex.
-June 16, 2025).
+On October 2, 2025, Judge Haywood S. Gilliam Jr. of the United States District Court for the Northern District of California granted a motion to dismiss a putative securities class action against a cybersecurity company (the “Company”) and its CEO and former CFO (the “Individual Defendants” and, collectively, the “Defendants”).
+In re SentinelOne, Inc. Sec.
+Litig., No. 4:23-cv-02786 (N.D.
+Cal.
+Oct.
+2, 2025).

 Read More